seahorse-ai-ryan/entra-google-federation/docs/README.md

 ## How It Works

-We create a trust relationship called **identity federation** between Microsoft Entra ID (which controls Windows logins) and Google Workspace (your identity provider).
+We create a trust relationship called **identity federation** between Microsoft Entra ID (Azure AD's successor - the cloud identity service for Windows, similar to Active Directory but cloud-based) and Google Workspace (your identity provider).
 When users type their `@<your-domain.com>` email into Windows, they're redirected to Google for authentication.

+**Why Entra?** Without this federation, Windows only accepts Microsoft accounts or local accounts.
+Entra federation is the *only* way to enable Google Workspace sign-in on Windows.
+Entra is **free** for this basic usage - no licensing required.

 Once authenticated, their account is automatically created in Microsoft Entra via **SCIM provisioning**.
-The user then runs a single PowerShell command to install all required applications.
+The user then runs PowerShell scripts to install organization-specific applications via **Winget** (Windows Package Manager - like apt/brew for Windows, built into Windows 11).

 ## Why PowerShell Scripts?